jiangzhongshi/academic-kickstart/content/home/about.md

 # About Me

-I am a third-year PhD student at the _Courant Institute of Mathematical Sciences_, New York University, working on computer graphics and geometry processing with [Prof. Daniele Panozzo](http://cs.nyu.edu/~panozzo).
+I am a third-year PhD candidate at the _Courant Institute of Mathematical Sciences_, New York University, working on computer graphics and geometry processing with [Prof. Daniele Panozzo](http://cs.nyu.edu/~panozzo).
 My current research aims to robustly and efficiently process geometric entities with optimization and data driven approaches.
 My research has been recognized by [Adobe Research Fellowship 2018](https://research.adobe.com/fellowship/previous-fellowship-award-winners/).

 From 2017-2018, I am fortunate to work with [Vladimir G. Kim](http://vovakim.com) at the Creative Intelligence Lab, [Adobe Research](//research.adobe.com).